 By December 1914, Dougan had transferred from the London Regiment and was serving as an officer with 2 Battalion Gordon Highlanders.
 This is an extract from a letter that he wrote to his mother, Jessie, on 25 December 1914.

 I am writing this in the trenches in my “dug out” – with a wood fire going and plenty of straw it is rather cosy although it is freezing hard and real Christmas weather.

 I think I have seen one of the most extraordinary sights today that anyone has ever seen.
 About 10 o clock this morning I was peeping over the parapet when I saw a German waving his arms, and presently two of them got out of their trenches and came towards ours.
 We were just going to fire on them when we saw they had no rifles so one of our men went out to meet them and in about two minutes the ground between the trenches was swarming with men and officers of both sides, shaking hands and wishing each other a happy Christmas.

 (From IWM Documents.1697)

-As his letter shows, Alfred took part in the famous Christmas Truce in December 1914.
+As his letter shows, Dougan took part in the famous Christmas Truce in December 1914.
 In various places along the Western Front, the soldiers of Britain and her allies and German forces met in no man’s land and exchanged gifts, took photographs and some played impromptu games of football.
 They also buried casualties and repaired trenches and dugouts.
 In some cases, the truce lasted for hours or even days.
 Elsewhere the fighting continued and casualties did occur on Christmas Day.